OctopusDeploy/blog/blog/2021-11/festive-tech-calendar-hackathon/index.md

 - You can build a new web application or use one of the Octopus samples:
    - [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop)
    - [Random Quotes](https://github.com/OctopusSamples/RandomQuotes)
-- You can use technologies that are new to you, or those you’re familiar with, anything from ARM templates, PowerShell, and Terraform, to GitHub Actions and more.
+- You can use technologies that are new to you, or those you’re familiar with, anything from ARM templates, PowerShell, and Terraform, to GitHub Actions and more

 Primarily, we just want you to have fun and learn something!